 2016 will see the introduction of ACAS approval policies and procedures.
-All employees and line managers will receive awareness training.
-Dignity at work will be a focus of 2016 training.
+All employees and line managers have received awareness training.
+In 2018 CIPS are conducting a training needs analysis and the focus will in on Licence to Lead.

 CIPS has conducted surveys amongst its members and the wider business community to understand the levels of knowledge, or lack of knowledge amongst these groups on the requirements of the UK Modern Slavery Act.
 This gives us and other anti-slavery campaigns a focus on where to target our efforts.
+For example:

-For example: CIPS surveyed almost 500 purchasing and supply chain professionals examining the readiness of business for reporting under the new UK Modern Slavery Act regulations.
+CIPS surveyed 1288 procurement and supply chain professionals in 2017 examining the readiness of business for reporting under the new UK Modern Slavery Act regulations.